cfsanderson/ES6-For-Everyone/readme.md

 - implicit return with an object literal by wrapping the return in parens

 ### Video 08
 - `this` does NOT get rebound to the parent scope with arrow functions - it DOES with standard named functions.
   - e.g. in a click handler on a `<div>` the arrow func is still bound to the window and NOT the parent `<div>`.
 May be better to use a `function() {do stuff}`

-  - if
+### Video 09 - Default Arguments
+- will set default amounts for arguments in functions.
+- order matters so if specific arguments are not passed it will return `undefined`
+- if you want to skip passing a custom argument when defaults are present, pass `undefined` and will fall back to default

+s

 ![ES6 for Everyone](https://es6.io/images/es6-facebook-share.png?cool=yah)